jhackett1/demo-ddat-app/README.md

 To run it, make sure that the two environment variables ```MONGODB_URI``` and ```GOODREADS_API_KEY``` are set.

+The easiest way to do that is to create an app.env file with the data, and run ```source app.env``` in your terminal window before running the application.

 Then run ```npm install``` to install dependencies using NPM.

 Finally, run ```npm start```.